crbergner/PHYS4130-S26/Emma Krebs/Diffusion/Writeup.md

 ### How does behavior change in 3D

 The 3D program, while not too logically different, has a few changes to its behavior and generation time.
-Since particles are not limited to only a 2D space to move, computation time significantly increased because they can randomly walk in three different directions.
-Additionally, there was some minor changes to the arrays and generation sphere.
+Since particles are not limited to only a 2D space to move, computation time significantly  increases because they can randomly walk in three different directions.
+Additionally, there were some minor changes to the arrays and generation sphere.
 The generation sphere is now an actual sphere instead of just a circle, and considers an additional randomly chosen angle.
 Then, of course, the arrays were increased to three dimensions.
 Another major change is that the random function favors the poles of a sphere if you are not careful, which we can see in the following image and animation.
 A stickiness probability of 1 with 3000 particles was generated and is shown below:

 <img src="3D_DLA/last_frame1.png" width="400"> <img src="3D_DLA//animation_1.gif" width="600">